 - 2.1.
 The Investigation revealed that, during his tenure in office as director, the Company has: - 2.1.1.
 Facilitated the setting up of six (6) companies on behalf of an undercover agent posing as an associate of a Belizean confidential source while intentionally concealing the beneficial ownership of these companies; and - 2.1.2.
-Breached the Financial Services Act (the "FSA"), the Financial Intelligence and Anti-Money Laundering Act (the "FIAMLA") and the FSC Code on the Prevention of Money Laundering and Terrorist Financing (the "Code").
+Breached the FSA, the Financial Intelligence and Anti-Money Laundering Act (the "FIAMLA") and the FSC Code on the Prevention of Money Laundering and Terrorist Financing (the "Code").
 These contraventions are detailed below. - 2.2.
 Concealing the true beneficial ownership in relation to six (6) companies - 2.2.1.
 The EC has noted that: - 2.2.1.1.
 Mr Canaye, while submitting applications to the FSC, concealed the true beneficial ownership in relation to six (6) companies, namely [Names of companies edited for Confidentiality]. - 2.2.1.2.
 The six companies were set up for the purpose of helping others to commit a financial crime. - 2.2.1.3.
 As Money Laundering Reporting Officer ("MLRO") of the Company, Mr Canaye failed to file a suspicious transaction report with the Financial Intelligence Unit, thereby breaching section 14 of the FIAMLA and paragraph 6.4 of the Code; - 2.2.1.4.
 The above has been confirmed in Mr Canaye's Transcript of Criminal Cause for Pleading (the "Plea Agreement") dated 26 July 2018 wherein he stated that: "...in mid to late 2017, I agreed with others to create a fraud company in Mauritius.
-My purpose in agreeing to create the offshore companies was to help others conceal their ownership interest in certain stock and to help them conceal the sources of money that I understood was going to be paid to United States-based stockbrokers to manipulate the value of certain securities.
-In connection with this agreement, I created documentation for six offshore corporations in December 2017.
-I made this agreement knowingly and intentionally."
+My purpose in agreeing to create the offshore companies was to help others conceal their ownership interest in certain stock and to help them conceal the sources of money that I understood was going to be paid to